Understanding the Differences Between a Branch, Subsidiary, and Representative Office

 - May 6

-- 8 min read
+- 6 min read

 In this article, we'll peel back the layers of these three options so you can make an informed choice.
-The key terms to keep in mind as we dig deeper are Branch vs Subsidiary vs Representative Office.
+The key terms to keep in mind as we dig deeper are Branch vs. Subsidiary vs. Representative Office.
 These structures not only affect your daily operations but also shape your relationship with local markets and compliance obligations.
-Let's break it down and find the right fit for your global ambitions.
+Let’s break it down and find the right fit for your global ambitions.

 Definition and Legal Status